Museum Renovation Project

 - This project is currently in the review and planning stages.

-- It is projected that the first phases of the project will begin in the summer of 2014.
+- It is projected that the first phases of the project will begin in the first quarter of 2015.

-- The anticipated 20-phase project is projected to take approximately 6-10 years to complete.
+- The anticipated project is projected to take approximately 6-10 years to complete.

 Image top center: Claude Monet, Villas in Bordighera, 1884.
 Oil on canvas.
 SBMA, Bequest of Katharine Dexter McCormick in memory of her husband, Stanley McCormick.